 ONEiO has been developed from the ground up as a multi-tenant platform, which is running in the cloud.
 Following is a description of its architectural components.

-ONEiO Integration Hub is a multi-tenant, cloud-based service that consists of three main components: Broker, Adapter and user interface.
+ONEiO next generation iPaaS is a multi-tenant, cloud-based service that consists of three main components: Broker, Adapter and user interface.
 This is where the actual integration processes are created, executed and managed.
-Platform and all related components and services are fully managed and controlled by Service-Flow and thus there's no need for end-users to set-up any technical management procedures.
+Platform and all related components and services are fully managed and controlled by ONEiO and thus there's no need for end-users to set-up any technical management procedures.

-ONEiO Integration Hub is hosted within the EU in a data center that has successfully passed multiple security certifications, e.g. SAS70 Type II, ISO 27001 and PCI DSS Level 1.
+ONEiO next generation iPaaS is hosted either within the EU or US in data centers that have successfully passed multiple security certifications, e.g. SAS70 Type II, ISO 27001 and PCI DSS Level 1.

 Broker routes messages between systems using content-based rules and applies transformations to the data.